LeeviKopakkala/Nativescript-Template/README.md

 <a align="center" href="https://leevikopakkala.github.io/Nativescript-Template/">https://leevikopakkala.github.io/Nativescript-Template/</a>
 # NativeScript-Angular with Sidedrawer and TabView

+This is the ultimate template with improved structure to help you launch your first app or customer project in no-time.

 ## Overview

 We all know the slow process of setting up the project and creating functioning base before being able to add features.